-The primary responsibility of the Audit Committee is to oversee our financial reporting process on behalf of the Board, to oversee the activities of our internal audit function, to appoint the independent registered public accounting firm and to report the results of the Committee's activities to the Board.
-Management has the primary responsibility for the financial statements and reporting process, including the systems of internal control, and Ernst & Young LLP (the independent registered public accounting firm) is responsible for auditing and reporting on those financial statements and our internal control structure.
-The Committee reviewed and discussed with management and the independent registered public accounting firm our audited financial statements as of and for the year ended December 31, 2020.
+The Audit Committee is primarily responsible on behalf of the Board to oversee our financial reporting process, to oversee the activities of our internal audit function, and to appoint the independent registered public accounting firm, Ernst & Young LLP (E&Y).
+Management has the primary responsibility for the financial statements and reporting process, including the systems of internal control.
+E&Y is responsible for auditing and reporting on those financial statements and our internal control structure.
+The Committee reviewed and discussed with management and E&Y our audited financial statements as of and for the year ended December 31, 2021.